 *denotes products that need to be pre-ordered by phone or have it cut while you wait.
 CUSTOM CUTTING IS AVAILABLE FROM 9:00 am to 5:00 pm daily.

 Bulk prices available upon request!

-Give us a call and pre-order Chicken Kebab Sticks at $1.50 each.
-Flavours:
+Give us a call and pre-order Chicken Kebab Sticks.

-Our made in the shop Chicken Sausages (all GF) at $12.99 kg.
+Our made in the shop Chicken Sausages (all GF unless otherwise posted).

 Cooking tip for fast chicken.